mjpong/project3-bakery-fe/README.md

 4. Admin roles can deactivate users
 5. DOB is tough to scroll down if year is not close to the current year, see if there any css changes
 6. Feature product that rotates on random each week or a function in the backend for admin to change
+7. If shopping cart is empty, users cannot click on checkout button

 # Surface
 ## Color